Sage/carbon/guides/02_building_basic_component.md

 // .. render
 // ... export
 ```
-Now the prop types have been set up we can add the type to the list of classes being set on the the button.
+Now the propTypes have been set up we can add the type to the list of classes being set on the the button.

 ```javascript
 // src/components/button/index.js